AhmetA97/FIFA_World_Cup_2026_Prediction/report.md

 |Neural Net               |58.96|58.36|0.77|
 |LightGBM                 |59.49|60.28|0.78|

-Results from experiment 1 show little improvement between enhanced models and baseline models based on three evaluation criteria: 10-fold cross validation, F1 and Area Under Curve.
+Results show little improvement between enhanced models and baseline models based on three evaluation criteria: 10-fold cross validation, F1 and Area Under Curve.
 A simple Odd-based Decision Tree is enough to classify Win/Draw/Lose .
-However, according to confusion matrix in [Appendix](#appendix) of experiment 1, we see that most of classifiers failed to classify "Draw" label, only Random Forest and Gradient Boosting Tree can predict "Draw" label, 74 hits and 29 hits respectively.
+However, according to confusion matrix in [Appendix](#appendix), we see that most of classifiers failed to classify "Draw" label, only Random Forest and Gradient Boosting Tree can predict "Draw" label, 74 hits and 29 hits respectively.
 Furthermore, as we mentioned, there is not much difference of classifiers in other criteria so our recommendation for classify "Win / Draw / Lose" is __"Gradient Boosting Tree"__ and __"Random Forest"__

-__Experiment 2__ "Goal Difference"
+"Goal Difference"

 |           Model         |10-fold CV accuracy (%)| F1 - micro average | AUROC - micro average |
 |:-----------------------:|:---------------------:|:------------------:|:---------------------:|